exoplatform/exo-documentation/docs/Administration.rst

     -  :ref:`Managing applications <ManagingApplications>`
        How to manage categories, portlets and gadgets, and introduction to management and monitoring gadgets in eXo Platform.

+    -  :ref:`Managing wallets <ManagingWallets>`
+       How to manage users and spaces wallets.

     -  :ref:`Managing gamification <ManagingGamification>`
        How to manage domains, rules and badges, and introduction